m-crown/OMEinfo/README.md

 5. Run the Docker container: `docker run -p 8050:8050 omeinfo`

 ### Command Line Tool
+0. Install micromamba/mamba/conda.
 1. Clone this repository: `git clone https://github.com/m-crown/OMEinfo.git`
 2. `cd OMEinfo/OMEinfo`
-3. Create a conda environment using the yml file at `conda_cli_requirements.yml`. *Note* The file `conda_requirements.yml` is used in the Docker container and writes the base environment.
+3. Create a conda/mamba/micromamba environment using the yml file at `conda_cli_requirements.yml`. *Note* The file `conda_requirements.yml` is used in the Docker container and writes the base environment.
 It is not recommended to use this file for CLI usage.
-4. Activate the conda environment: `conda activate omeinfo`
+5. Activate the conda environment: `conda activate omeinfo`
-5. Copy OMEinfo to the environment bin: `cp omeinfo.py $CONDA_PREFIX/bin/`
+6. Copy OMEinfo to the environment bin: `cp omeinfo.py $CONDA_PREFIX/bin/`
+7. Copy Rurality and Koppen-Geiger legends to bin: `cp *.txt $CONDA_PREFIX/bin/`

 ## Usage

 ### Dash App
 1. Run the Docker container:
-   * For default mode: `docker run -p 8050:8050 omeinfo` or `docker run -p 8050:8050 mattcrown/omeinfo:latest` if you pulled the image
+   * For default mode: `docker run -p 8050:8050 omeinfo` or `docker run -p 8050:8050 mattcrown/omeinfo:latest` if you pulled the image from Docker Hub.
    * To specify a specific OMEinfo data version: `docker run -p 8050:8050 -e OMEINFO_VERSION data_version omeinfo` where data version may be 1.0.0 or 2.0.0
-3. Open the OMEinfo web application in your browser at `http://0.0.0.0:8050`.
+3. Open the OMEinfo web application in your browser at `http://localhost:8050`.
 4. Upload a CSV or TSV file containing geolocation data (latitude and longitude) using the provided interface.
 A test addresses file is distributed with the OMEinfo GitHub repo, `OMEinfo/test_data/test_addresses.tsv`, which provides example locations covering a variety of possible annotations.
 Download this file or clone the repo to use it within the Docker app (or CLI).
 NOTE: if downloading the file, use [this](https://raw.githubusercontent.com/m-crown/OMEinfo/main/test_data/test_addresses.tsv) link for the raw file, and be aware that some browsers may add `.txt` suffix to the file.
 Be sure to upload CSV or TSV files with `.csv` or `.tsv` suffixes for compatibility.
 5. The application will retrieve the geographical metadata for the uploaded locations and display the results on a map and in a histogram.
 6. You can choose to display metadata features as the colour coding on the map and as the histogram's x-axis.